 Recovery Community Organizations in New York State

 Ultimately, RCOs create a culture that supports and sustains recovery for individuals and their families.
-While there are more than 200 in the U.S., there are only a few in New York State.
+While there are more than 200 in the U.S., there are fewer than 20 in New York State.

-While these vital organizations are making a difference in their communities, far too many communities don’t have one of their own.
-Fortunately, RCOs are currently forming in a number of other communities across the state, including:
+While these vital organizations are making a difference in their communities, far too many communities still don’t have one of their own.

 FOR-NY is committed to helping to develop a Recovery Community Organization in every county across the state.
-We’re providing technical assistance and support to existing RCOs and helping others to start them in counties where none exist.
-See if there’s an RCO near you.
-Or, start an RCO in your community.
+We’re providing technical assistance and support to existing RCOs and helping others to start them in counties where none yet exist.
+See if there’s an RCO near you or start an RCO in your community.

-Looking for even more information about RCOs?
+Looking for even more information about Recovery Community Organizations?
 Examples of best practices for creating and organizing structure, working with the community and more, can be found in our RCO Toolkit.